msomeone/PeasyMotion/README.md

 ## License
-All code in this project is covered under the MIT license a copy of which is available in the same directory under the name LICENCE.txt.
+All code in this project is covered under the MIT license a copy of which is available in the same directory under the name LICENSE.txt.

 ## Latest Builds
 The build representing the latest source code can be downloaded from the